mpkasp/typeorm-cloud-sync/README.md

 # TypeOrm Cloud Sync
 To install this locally, run `npm pack` to create a local tgz.
 Then install the tgz `npm install [tgz]`

+!!TODO!!
+Does not gracefully handle concurrent writes to a sqlite db.
+Kind of handled on initialization by serializing setting up firestore subscribers, but we should probably handle it within firestore subscribers when resolving records.

 Usage:

 1. Set up your typeorm connection, then pass your connection to set up sqlite store: